 Climate change has been heating our news cycles, with world leaders and climate experts flocking to summits and conferences to debate the future health of our planet amid global protests.

-Another trend, and the focus of this article, is the increasing costs of home insurance which could be affected by natural disasters.
-We ask; are natural disasters increasing and what affect has this on Australian’s ability to insure properties?
+Another trend is the increasing costs of home insurance which could be affected by natural disasters.
+We ask; are natural disasters increasing, and what are the effects of climate change on insurance?

-The data shows climate change is resulting in bigger storms and more aggressive bushfires.
-If this trend continues as predicted and you live in a high risk area, not only is your home physically at risk but your home insurance affordability could be too.
-Home owners in areas most affected by these natural disasters may see their home insurance premiums rise sharply in come years to cope with the increasing damage bills, as the examples below clearly show.
+Data also shows climate change is resulting in bigger storms and more aggressive bushfires.
+If this trend continues as predicted and you live in a high-risk area, not only is your home physically at risk but your home insurance affordability could be too.

 Did you know a majority of Australians are underinsured?

 More than four in five Australians were underinsured in 2013.
 8 Aussies become underinsured by not providing accurate figures for the cost of replacing their belongings and their home.
 Being underinsured means your home and contents cover could leave you out of pocket should you need to make a claim.